alfredasare/alfredasare/README.md

 ---

 I'm a software engineer based in Tema, Ghana.
 I like to design and code clean, simple and minimalistic UI that are beautiful and satisfying to use.
-I started mainly on the frontend but along my career path I've picked up backend skills like creating REST and GraphQL APIs and Cloud development skills as well.
+I started mainly on the frontend but transitioned to the backend and DevOps.

-I love everything TypeScript and that's what I use for both frontends and backends.

-Love reading, playing games and watching anime :sunglasses:.
+Feel free to reach out to me if you want to collaborate or if you just want to have a chat.

 <br />